MyS-TECH: Headquarters

-Mys-Tech operated as a respectable business but hidden beneath one of their front organisations, The Museum of Pagan Antiquities at Canary Wharf in London they had constructed a fantastic underground headquarters.
+MyS-TECH operated as a respectable business but hidden beneath one of their front organizations, the Museum of Pagan Antiquities at Canary Wharf in London, was a sprawling underground headquarters.
 These headquarters were used to house the arcane magical technologies the board used to increase their power and keep the supply of souls flowing to Mephisto.
-Chief amongst these was the Un-Earth, a macabre microcosm of the planet used in a similar fashion to a voodoo doll.
+Chief amongst these was Un-Earth, a macabre microcosm of the planet used in a similar fashion to a voodoo doll.
 The headquarters also housed extensive biotech labs.
-It was in one of these labs that the genetically engineered assassin named Julius Mullarkey, also known as Killpower, was created by Mys-Tech scientist Dr. Oonagh Mullarkey.
-The headquarters were also the base for the Warheads, Mys-Tech's mercenaries who travel through wormholes collecting sophisticated technology for their masters.
+It was in one of these labs that the genetically engineered assassin named Julius Mullarkey, also known as Killpower, was created by MyS-TECH scientist Oonagh Mullarkey.
+The headquarters were also the base for the Warheads, MyS-TECH's mercenaries who travel through wormholes collecting sophisticated technology for their masters.

 Enemies

-Mys-Tech featured as villains in many of the titles launched by Marvel UK in their 1990s US expansion.
+MyS-TECH featured as villains in many of the titles launched by Marvel UK during their 1990s expansion into the United States.
 The characters featured in these titles included Dark Angel (previously known as Hell's Angel), Death's Head, the partners Motormouth and Killpower, and the Knights of Pendragon.
 The Warheads Kether Troop also later went on to rebel against their masters.

-The scarred cyborg Badhand has confronted Mys-Tech forces multiple times.
-Notably, he has spied on the Warheads, allied himself with Nick Fury and assisted Cable with a theft from Mys-Tech's vaults.
+The scarred cyborg Badhand has confronted MyS-TECH forces multiple times.
+Notably, he has spied on the Warheads, allied himself with Nick Fury, and assisted Cable with a theft from MyS-Tech's vaults.

-Mys-Tech also came up against other Marvel Universe characters such as the X-Men, although they never appeared outside of the Marvel UK imprint.
+MyS-TECH also came up against other Marvel Comics characters such as the X-Men, although they never appeared outside of the Marvel UK imprint.